robertsonics/Tsunami-Arduino-Serial-Library/README.md

 The library assumes that you are using an Arduino with at least one extra hardware serial port, such as an Teensy or M0, and by default uses Serial1.
-If you need to change this, or wish to use AltSoftSerial, you'll need to make one small change to the library's **Tsunami.h file**.
+If you need to change this, or wish to use AltSoftSerial, you'll need to make one small change to the library's **Tsunami.h** file.
 Near the top of the file, look for:

 ```
 // ==================================================================